 About survey plans

-A cadastral survey plan or a registered plan indicates the pegs in the ground that are used to mark the lot boundaries of a property in the form of bearings and distances, as well as the area.
+A cadastral survey plan or a registered plan provides the details of the boundaries of a property, as well as its area.
 This is done so that the property can be easily identified by the land owners and the adjoining owners.

-A plan is a technical and legal document prepared by a licenced registered surveyor.
+A plan is a technical and legal document prepared by a registered cadastral surveyor.

-A plan is considered current until a survey has been conducted on the subject block, and a new title issued.
-The certificate for each parcel in Queensland refers to the current survey plan.
-Some lots on a plan may be current, but others may have been cancelled by a new lot on plan.
-This may mean that a current plan could be from the 1900s, whereas a nearby plan may be either newer or older.
+A plan is considered current until a new survey has been conducted and registered for the subject lot, and a new title issued.
+The certificate for each lot in Queensland refers to the current survey plan.
+A plan may be the current plan for some of the lots shown on the plan, but other lots may have been cancelled by a newer plan.
+This may mean that a current plan of a lot could be from the 1900s, whereas the current plan for a nearby lot may be either newer or older.

-A survey plan does not include building location or building plans.
-For more information, contact the relevant local government.
+A survey plan does not include building location unless the property is a building unit.
+For more information on buildings, contact the relevant local government.

-A current plan may not show easements, leases or covenants.
+A current plan of a lot may not show easements, leases or covenants as such interests may have been created by a different survey plan.
 Refer to a title search for this information.

 Reading a survey plan